wrike/MavenModulesMerger/README.md

 ## How to build the project

-You can build the project with maven:
+You can build the project with Maven:
 ```shell
 mvn clean install
 ```